 When looking at sustainable landscape design, the saying “location is everything” also rings true.
-A beautiful planter off of a golf course is going to need different elements than a garden in Regency.
-Where you are determines your sensible use of materials.
+A beautiful planter off of a golf course will need different elements than a garden in Regency, where you determine your sensible use of materials.

 What are the common denominators?

 All lawns and landscapes are unique.
-But in order to keep plants thriving and your garden sustainable, there are a few common denominators.
-Water usage, native plants, irrigation, and lawn reduction are all elements that make up a sustainable garden
+But to keep plants thriving and your garden sustainable, there are a few common denominators.
+Water usage, native plants, irrigation, and lawn reduction are all elements that make up a sustainable garden.

 The Right Plants

-While Omaha is luck to not have water bans or restrictions during the summer, attempting to save on water costs still makes sense.
+While Omaha is lucky not to have water bans or restrictions during the summer, attempting to save on water costs still makes sense.
 And if you don’t have many trees in your yard, the constant sunshine can result in higher water bills to maintain your garden.